thsavage/Macroeconomic-Talking-Points/README.md

 # Macroeconomic-Talking-Points
-This repo contains concurrent macroeconomic talking points.
+This repository contains talking points on macroeconomics.